The cost to install laminate flooring is $2,990 on average, but it ranges between $1,472 and $4,644 depending on the type you choose.

 Thanks to click-lock designs, installing laminate flooring in an average-sized room is certainly doable for amateurs, even those without extensive experience.
 However, this assumes a hurdle-free job with laminate placed over pre-existing flooring.
 Once you get into stairs, complex materials, and any unforeseen issues, such as damaged subfloors, it is best to contact a laminate flooring installer near you.
 Expert installers ensure measurements are conducted correctly the first time, in addition to handling and issues as they pop up (and they always pop up).

-There are many benefits to installing laminate flooring in your home.
-Consider these laminate flooring benefits before making your final decision, especially if you’re debating installing laminate versus hardwood:
+There are pros and cons to installing laminate flooring in your home.
+Here’s everything you need to make a final decision, especially if you’re debating installing laminate versus hardwood.

-It’s way more budget-friendly than hardwood flooring.
-(Laminate flooring costs $3 to $13 per square foot, and hardwood flooring installation costs $6 to $25 per square foot.)
+Budget-friendly: Laminate is one of the most inexpensive flooring types, much cheaper than hardwood.
+Laminate flooring costs $3 to $13 per square foot, and hardwood flooring installation costs $6 to $25 per square foot.

-Cleaning laminate is less involved than cleaning hardwood.
+Easy to clean and install: Cleaning laminate is less involved than cleaning hardwood.
+As a bonus, it’s also fairly easy to install.

 Putting in new flooring, no matter the type, is a costly enterprise.
 However, there are some ways to help you save money while still ensuring the job gets done right.